Daniel-ET/clustering-part-1/README.md

 After loading the dataset, we will extract two of the attributes and will run the K-means algorithm to obtain 3 clusters

+We will only work with the first two attributes (sepal length, sepal width), which will be stored in the variable X